Jayanth-MKV/Jayanth-MKV/README.md

  - **CyberSecurity**,
  - **Web Development🌟**,
  - **Web3 🔅**,
- - and also the **Open Source Contributors🗣️** who do Great Work can feel free to talk.
+If you're passionate about any of these fields and are open to sharing ideas or working together, please feel free to reach out.
+I’m eager to learn from others and contribute where I can!

 💬 Ask me about **Tech concepts like AI, Web, and DSA 😊**.